Guigal Spring Tasting

 New York City

-Etienne, the “E.” in E. Guigal, was the grandfather of the current head of the enterprise, Philippe Guigal.
-Etienne started Guigal in 1946 just after the Second World War.
+Ettienne, the “E.” in E. Guigal, was the grandfather of the current head of the enterprise, Philippe Guigal.
+Phillippe was in New York to present the wines to trade and consumers a few weeks ago.
+Ettienne started Guigal in 1946 just after the Second World War.
 France was in tatters and the Northern Rhone was mostly an afterthought.
-Viognier in Condrieu was on the brink of extinction and the old guard of Rhone producers were making wine that few outside of France knew about.
-This was just part of the story, or rather legacy, that was told to us by Phillippe Guigal, who was in New York to present the wines to trade and consumers a few weeks ago.
+Viognier in Condrieu was on the brink of extinction and the old guard of Rhone producers were making wine but few outside of France knew of them.

-No malo, 8 months of elevage in steel and 25% in 2nd use oak, smallish production has increased since it started several years ago.
+No malo, 8 mos 1/4 in 2nd use oak, smallish production has increased

 Apple, pear and almond, Meyer lemon rind (florals/herbs), some stone minerality, dry and fresh, with medium+ weight, medium persistence